-Executive management Total paid salaries and allowances Total paid remuneration (Bonus) Any other cash/ in kind remuneration for 2022 Aggregate Amount Top 6 remunerations for executives, including CEO and Senior Financial Officer 791,672 91,625 - 883,297 Note: All amounts must be stated in Bahraini Dinars.
+Executive management Total paid salaries and allowances Total paid remuneration (Bonus) Any other cash/ in kind remuneration for 2022 Aggregate Amount Top 6 remunerations for executives, including CEO and Senior Financial Officer 791,672 91,625 - 883,297 Note: All amounts must be stated in Bahraini Dir Subject to the Board of Directors' approval.
+Note: All amounts must be stated in Bahraini Dinars.
 Subject to the Board of Directors' approval.